 November 02, 2021 / Educational

 Understand the difference between beading findings in this jewelry beading guide.
-Our educational article covers clasps, headpins, stringing wire, and more! ...
+Complement your wholesale beads with high quality findings. ...

-Choosing a beading wire is critical in your jewelry designs, but so is choosing the right beading findings.
+Choosing a beading wire is critical in your jewelry designs, but so is choosing the right beading findings to complement your wholesale beads.
 With your finished piece, do you want it to be affordable or are you aiming for a high-end professional look?
 Did you decide on the crimp type?
 How about crimp covers?
 Check out our insightful Q & A section before you design your next jewelry piece and keep scrolling down to find the most popular essential beading findings out there!

 In this blog we'll cover: